Can I Trust Thomas Merton? (Part I of II)

 The Asian Journal of Thomas Merton, 1973: Here we find his final writings, and they are full of cathartic angst.
 At the end of this journal, one senses that Merton has knowingly wandered from clear Church teaching.
 While in Bankok, a Dutch abbot asked him to appear in a television interview, for “the good of the Church.”
 But Merton writes that, “It would be much ‘better for the Church’ if I refrained.”

-My advice?
+My advice (Dan speaking now)?
 The Church is in no way lacking in solid and perfectly trustworthy writings on the spiritual life.
-I personally don’t know why anyone would want to carefully sift through this kind of literature when it is clear that Merton had serious issues even during the his “orthodox” period.
+I personally don’t know why anyone would want to carefully sift through this kind of literature when it is clear that Merton had serious moral issues even during the his “orthodox” period.
 It seems a bit like sifting through the refuse at the back of a good restaurant.
-You will no doubt find much that is of nutritional value, but why not just go take your seat at the table for the best and purest meals available?
+You will no doubt find much that is of nutritional value, he was indeed a talented writer, but why not just go take your seat at the table for the best and purest meals available?
 I would encourage you to stick with the spiritual doctors of the Church.
 To name a few, the writings of St. Teresa of Avila, St. John of the Cross, St. Catherine of Siena and St. Francis de Sales will more than meet your needs for spiritual guidance and you need not worry that you might be led down a path that leads away from the Heart of the Church.

 please consider supporting our mission with a donation!